Esri/dynamic-situational-awareness-qt/docs/DataManagement.md

 <img src="./images/dsa-data-management-migration-7.png" width=300/>

-# Manually configuring multiple app configurations using the DSA Configurations file
+# Manually configuring multiple app configurations using the DSA Configurations Management file

 DSA also includes a file to allow you to save more than one configuration of the app.
 This is useful if you use DSA to demonstrate more than one area of interest, each with different data sources.
-The DSA configuration file is located at `~/ArcGIS/Runtime/Data/DSA/DsaConfigurations.json`.
-This file can also be placed along side your DSA executable if you need to make your deployment more portable (for example if DSA is loaded onto a USB drive).
+The DSA configurations management file is located at `~/ArcGIS/Runtime/Data/DSA/DsaConfigurations.json`.
+This file can also be placed alongside your DSA executable if you need to make your deployment more portable (for example, if DSA is loaded onto a USB drive).
 If the file does not already exist when the app starts, it will be created automatically and will refer to the Default DSA data package, referenced in the section above.
 It is recommended that you use the Configuration tab from the Settings menu to manage your data.
-But if this approach does not work for your use case, you can use the steps below to setup multiple configurations manually.
+But if this approach does not work for your use case, you can use the steps below to set up multiple configurations manually.

 To set up an additional 'Configuration' for DSA, create a folder with the desired name at the same level as the 'Default' configuration folder (i.e. "MyLocalData").
 Place all your data in the new folder using the structure described in the section above.
 Update the **DsaConfiguration.json** file to include your new folder, as shown in the screenshot below.